-- Personal details including name, former names, date of birth, current address, NI number and, for teachers, teacher reference number - Qualifications, the awarding body and date of award - Present (or last) employment and reason(s) for leaving - Full history since leaving school education, employment and any voluntary work, including reasons for leaving, as well as explanation of any gaps - Request for details of appropriate referees (see also '9.
-References' below) - The requirement for a statement of the personal qualities and experience the applicant believes are relevant to their suitability for the post and how they meet the criteria set out in the person specification - The requirement for a signed declaration that all information provided is true.
+- Personal details including name, former names, date of birth, current address, NI number and, for teachers, teacher reference number - Qualifications, the awarding body and date of award - Present (or last) employment and reason(s) for leaving - Full history since leaving school education, employment and any voluntary work, including reasons for leaving, as well as explanation of any gaps - Request for details of appropriate referees and applicant's consent to contact them prior to interview (see also '9.
+References' below) - Request for applicant's consent for school to carry out online searches of publicly available information, inc. social media, prior to interview (see also '10.
+Online Searches' below) - The requirement for a statement of the personal qualities and experience the applicant believes are relevant to their suitability for the post and how they meet the criteria set out in the person specification - The requirement for a signed declaration that all information provided is true.
 The declaration to be signed by the applicant will also include a statement to the effect "I understand that it is an offence to apply for a role engaging in regulated activity relevant to children if you are barred from doing so."

 Separate application forms may be used for internally advertised posts which will require, as a minimum, further details to update the above information, as originally provided, and new signed declarations.
+However, it should be noted that the school may require full application forms to be completed for all posts, whether internally or externally advertised.
+This will be to ensure consistency and completeness of background information received, as well as to ensure that it is clear to the Long/Shortlisting Panel whether or not a candidate meets the selection criteria.

-Volunteers will be required to complete an application form in order to provide personal details, details of previous employment, voluntary work and other activities, general information about their reasons for applying for voluntary work and declaration to confirm the accuracy of information provided.
-Where the school decides to proceed further with the application, volunteer applicants will also be required to provide a signed declaration about any criminal record and, for relevant roles, a declaration to meet childcare disqualification requirements under the Childcare Act 2006.
+Volunteers will be required to complete an application form in order to provide personal details, details of previous employment, voluntary work and other activities, general information about their reasons for applying for voluntary work and details of appropriate referees.
+They will also be asked to give their consent for the school to carry out online searches of publicly available information, including social media, should the school decide to proceed with the application.
+Volunteers will also be required to sign a declaration to confirm the accuracy of information they have provided on the application form.
+Where the school decides to proceed further with the application, volunteer applicants will, in addition, be required to provide a signed declaration about any criminal record and, for relevant roles, a declaration to meet childcare disqualification requirements under the Childcare Act 2006.